GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 <br>
 ## Part Two - Posting Messages with Forms

 This is taking shape.
-Now we'd ideally like a way to create new messages in our app rather than using an API client of some kind so we need a route to render our HTML form.
+Now we'd ideally like a way to create new messages in our app rather than using an API client of some kind so we need a route to render an HTML form to allow us to enter and save messages.
 We can copy and paste the same code like we did before for the first pass in our controller.
 Note, we're not passing any data to our form view, so we omit the second argument for <span class="code-snippet">template.evaluate()</span>

 <span class="font-weight-bold">src/main/kotlin/demo/DemoApplication.kt</span>
 <pre class="p-2 bg-primary text-light">